MirisWisdom/DSA.Generator/README.md

     DSA Generator
 </h1>
 <h3 align="center">
-    String generator with complaince for the DSA & LO7 specifications
+    String generator with compliance for the DSA & LO7 specifications
 </h3>
 </html>

 # Introduction

 This repository provides the source code and binaries for a CLI that outputs variable-length DSA & LO7 strings to the console.

 ## Usage